-Melissa Gaston

-The Nish Jamgotch Jr. Humanitarian Award-facilitated by FFTC, which also holds the fund that supports the award-is presented annually to an individual or group whose achievements "elevate quality of life and enhance the survival, dignity and well-being of humankind in Charlotte-Mecklenburg."
+Melissa Gaston The Nish Jamgotch Jr. Humanitarian Award-facilitated by FFTC, which also holds the fund that supports the award-is presented annually to an individual or group whose achievements "elevate quality of life and enhance the survival, dignity and well-being of humankind in Charlotte-Mecklenburg."
 Gaston is executive director of the North End Community Coalition, is a collaborative partnership of eight historically black neighborhoods just north of Uptown-including Druid Hills, Graham Heights, The Park at Oaklawn, Greenville and others.
 The group advocates for an equitable community by amplifying voices and connecting neighbors to opportunities.
 She co-founded the organization alongside her husband, Darryl Gaston, who passed away unexpectedly in February 2021.
 Despite her loss, Melissa picked up the pieces and continued her work for the community.
 "Melissa has shown tremendous strength, humanity and love for those around her, even during a very difficult time," said Brian Collier, FFTC executive vice president and a member of the award committee.
 "She is an example to us all of how, even in our darkest moments, we can continue to fight for what we believe in.
 Her fierce dedication to her neighbors in the North End ensures their voice is heard."
 In addition to her community advocacy work, Gaston is a Realtor with her own firm, Melissa Gaston Realty.
 She has served as secretary, vice president and president of various homeowner associations, as well as a volunteer with local nonprofits.

-Named for the late UNC Charlotte professor who established the program, previous Nish Jamgotch Jr. Humanitarian winners include Adrienne Threatt, cofounder of Hope Vibes; Riley Howell and Reed Parlier, two UNC Charlotte students who died when a gunman opened fire in their classroom in 2019; and Sil Ganzó, founder and executive director of ourBRIDGE for KIDS, among others.
+Named for the late UNC Charlotte professor who established the program, previous Nish Jamgotch Jr. Humanitarian winners include Adrienne Threatt, cofounder of Hope Vibes; Riley Howell and Reed Parlier, two UNC Charlotte students who died when a gunnan opened fire in their classroom in 2019; and Sil Ganzó, founder and executive director of our BRIDGE for KIDS, among others.
+In the words of Dr. Jamgotch, "to be creative means to uncover something new; or to synthesize seemingly unrelated experiences in a fresh and inspiring way; or to provide a foundation for future intellectual and scientific breakthrough that can truly make a difference," and it is in this spirit that awards should be made.
+For more information: philanthropyfocus.org/nish-jamgotch Foundation Team News Welcome New FFTC Employees Robin Barefoot joined FFTC as Associate General Counsel & Vice President, bringing a wealth of knowledge related to community foundations, planned giving, and other charitable and nonprofit issues.
+Caitlin James joined FFTC as Vice President, Donor Relations, where she manages the Donor Relations team and focuses on optimizing customer experience.
+Elizabeth Kiser joined FFTC as Senior Vice President, Philanthropic Advancement, overseeing the Philanthropic Advancement team with a focus on fundholder stewardship and business development.
+Sara Piner has returned to FFTC as Vice President, Planned Giving.
+She will steward existing clients, cultivate new planned gifts and promote FFTC Community Impact Funds.